 - Front-Clip: Essential for no-pull harnesses, redirecting your dog sideways when they pull.

-- Back-Clip: Standard on many harnesses, good for well-behaved dogs or for use after training with the front clip.
-It offers less control for pulling but can be comfortable for relaxed walks.
+- Back-Clip: Standard on many harnesses, good for well-behaved dogs or after training with the front clip.
+Offers less control for pulling but is comfortable for relaxed walks.

-- Dual-Clip (or “Multi-functional Leash”): Some harnesses offer both front and back clips, providing versatility.
+- Dual-Clip (or “Multi-functional Leash”): Some harnesses offer both front and back clips for versatility.
 A dual-clip leash can be attached to both points simultaneously for enhanced control over strong pullers.

 Dog’s Breed and Temperament